Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Data class annotations

-The Java SDK provides several annotations which you can put on your data class' attributes that will influence how the SDK interacts with them.
-By adding the annotation, you can have an attribute behave as an implicit atomic counter, maintain an auto-generated timestamp value, or track an item version number.
+The Java SDK provides several annotations that you can put on the attributes of your data class.
+These annotations influence how the SDK interacts with the attributes.
+By adding an annotation, you can have an attribute behave as an implicit atomic counter, maintain an auto-generated timestamp value, or track an item version number.
 For more information, see Data class annotations.